zdelrosario/mi101/_sources/intro.md

 | 4 | Monday, Oct.
 11  | [ML Fundamentals](05-ml)                       | 05 (Day)       |

 **Office Hours To be filled-in when scheduled**

+## About the Author

+Zach del Rosario is on the faculty at Olin College.
+He helps scientists and engineers [reason about uncertainty](https://www.zdelrosario.com/).